 EDITOR’S NOTE: This blog was originally published in December of 2020 and then underwent extensive updates and editing in August of 2023 to remain current and relevant.

-I don’t know about you, but 2020 has tested my patience, waistline, and sanity.
+I don’t know about you, but the last couple years tested my patience, waistline, and sanity.

 We decided on a short family vacation to Universal Orlando Resort.
 We chose Universal for two reasons.
-One, its proximity to Tampa and two it has plenty of attractions that appealed to my husband and I, as well as our 11-year-old son.
-Plus, we knew the parks and hotels had implemented new cleaning standards and added new safety guidelines throughout, including mandatory face masks, social distancing, health screening and sanitization of rides all in accordance with the Centers for Disease Control.
+One, its proximity to Tampa and two it has plenty of attractions that appealed to my husband and me, as well as our 11-year-old son.

 Here’s what we did on our four-day vacation and some tips for yours…

 We opted to stay at Universal’s Cabana Bay Beach Resort because of its proximity to Volcano Bay, Universal’s water theme park.
 The hotel has a convenient, scenic, and private walking path to the entrance of Volcano Bay near the west end section of the hotel property — no moving our car or boarding a shuttle, just a quick walk and you’re there.

 We arrived in Orlando on a Thursday and decided to explore the hotel a little.
 Cabana Bay is a retro-inspired hotel that harkens back to the 50s and 60s.
 The property has two pools (one with a lazy river and another with a 100-foot waterslide), a game room, bowling alley, and gym.
 There are multiple dining options, including a diner-style venue with multiple food options called Bayliner Diner, a pool bar and grill called The Hideaway Grille, a restaurant in the bowling alley, and a Starbucks.